Faster algorithms for packing forests in graphs and related problems: Algorithm for Problem

 In this subsection, let $G$ be an undirected graph with $n$ vertices and $m$ edges.
 Let $H$ be a subgraph of $G$.
 Moreover, suppose, $H$ has been oriented in such a way that $\indeg_H(v) \leq k$ for any vertex $v$.
-Consider the following problem: find a subgraph $P \subseteq G$ with the maximal number of edges such that $H \subseteq P$, and the edges of $P$ can be oriented in such a way that $\indeg_P(v) \leq k$ for any vertex $v$.
+Consider the following problem: find a subgraph $P \subseteq G$ with the maximum number of edges such that $H \subseteq P$, and the edges of $P$ can be oriented in such a way that $\indeg_P(v) \leq k$ for any vertex $v$.
 Output $P$ with the orientation on $P$.
 The orientation on $P$ does not necessarily induce the same orientation on $H$ as $H$ had in the input.
-We will also call this a pseudoforest problem, since a graph $P$ can be oriented such that $\indeg_P(v) \leq k$ for any vertex $v$ if and only if $P$ can be covered by $k$ pseudoforests.
+We will call this a pseudoforest problem, since a graph $P$ can be oriented such that $\indeg_P(v) \leq k$ for any vertex $v$ if and only if $P$ can be covered by $k$ pseudoforests.
+The problem can be solved with a single maximum flow computation on some auxiliary graph, that appeared in {\cite{gabow_polymatroids}}.

-Fix $k$ and $G$.
-We are going to define an auxiliary graph that will be useful in this subsection.
-This definition appeared in \cite{gabow_polymatroids}.